MobileFirstLLC/extension-cli/guide/14-user-guide.md

 5. After editing the docs, commit your changes and open a PR as necessary.
-Travis CI is used to compile and publish the docs automatically after merged to master branch.
+Travis CI is used to compile and publish the docs automatically after each merge to master branch.